-What ‘victory’ looks like: A journey through shattered Syria
+What ‘victory’ looks like: a journey through shattered Syria

 And his proxies were always present on our trip.

-The Syrian government has barred many of our New York Times colleagues and other media outlets for reporting that it considers overly critical, and it had taken the three of us — me, my Lebanese interpreter and an American photographer, Meridith Kohut — nearly half a year to obtain entry.
+The Syrian government has barred many of our New York Times colleagues and other media outlets for reporting that it considers overly critical, and it had taken the three of us — me, a correspondent based in Beirut; my Lebanese interpreter; and an American photographer, Meridith Kohut — nearly half a year to obtain entry.

 But a visa didn’t mean permission to roam freely.

 Almost everywhere we went, we were chaperoned by government minders, several soldiers and armed plainclothes agents from Syria’s powerful intelligence apparatus.
-The agents would stand next to us during nearly every conversation with a Syrian.
+Occasionally introducing themselves as “journalists,” the agents would stand next to us during nearly every conversation with a Syrian.
 If it was hard for us to talk to people, it was scary for them.

 At best, we got a narrow, loyalist’s-eye view of Syria: No one we spoke to blamed the Assad government for the catastrophe that had consumed Syria.
 Economic collapse was always the fault of American sanctions, not the war or corruption.